LeetLLM

 Attention in modern architectures

-DALL-E / Stable DiffusionSelf (in U-Net)✓ (text → image)Diffusion
+Stable DiffusionSelf (in U-Net)Yes (text to image)Diffusion denoising

 Encoder-only models like BERT and ViT use bidirectional self-attention because their goal is to build a comprehensive understanding of the entire input at once.
 They process the full text or image simultaneously to generate rich embeddings.
 In contrast, decoder-only language models use causal self-attention because they must generate output step-by-step.
 If they could look ahead at future tokens during training, they would simply "cheat" instead of learning to predict.